ParrotSec/documentation/Migration-Update/English_translation/Boot of a Linux System.md

 	$lilo /etc/lilo.conf

-GRUB: is a more advanced and modern Bootloader than LILO.
+**GRUB**: is a more advanced and modern Bootloader than LILO.
 It works in two or three stages and has the capacity to load a kernel via network.
 GRUB, in each stage, loads more elements to boot, it understands files and allows to specify parameters dynamically at startup.
 It does not use static values.

-GRUB Operation: As mentioned above, GRUB has two or three stages, it is said to have two or three stages because the second stage is optional.
+**GRUB Operation**: As mentioned above, GRUB has two or three stages, it is said to have two or three stages because the second stage is optional.
 Next we will see each of these stages.

-Stage 1: The firmware loads the GRUB boot sector in memory.
+**Stage 1**: The firmware loads the GRUB boot sector in memory.

-Stage 1.5: Its objective is to load the code that recognizes file systems and from there load stage 2 as a file.
+**Stage 1.5**: Its objective is to load the code that recognizes file systems and from there load stage 2 as a file.

-Stage 2: GRUB shows the menu with the boot options that we have defined and a prompt where we can specify ramdisk, kernels, etc. to load.
+**Stage 2**: GRUB shows the menu with the boot options that we have defined and a prompt where we can specify ramdisk, kernels, etc. to load.

 These GRUB stages and characteristics demonstrate its power and superiority to LILO, it is capable of loading files and performing dynamic tasks in the boot phase of the system, hence it is Bootloader by excellence in the vast majority of distributions.